ibmicroapple/dstring/README.md

 Description
 -----------
 This single-header 'library' provides dynamically growing and shrinking strings for the C programming language.
-It has written conforming to the ANSI C89 standard.
+It supports unicode and does comply to the ANSI C89 standard.
-Using the dynamic strings provided by dstring simplifies and speeds up working with text in C.

 Installation
 ------------